dekoder/secframe/content/redforest/phase1/paws/paws_admin_ou/_index.md

 ---
-title: "Tiered OUs and Admin OU"
+title: "Tiered OUs / The Admin OU"
 description: "What is the administrative OU?
-How to begin with Red Forest PAWs.
+How to begin the Red Forest PAW.
 Patrol privileged credentials"
-image: 'images/pawfig2.jpg'
+image: 'images/adminou.png'
 date: 2020-11-01T15:36:24-05:00
 weight: 30
 pre: ": "
-draft: true
+draft: false
 tags: ['microsoft','security','redforest','paws',"Active Directory"]
 disableMermaid: false
 ---

-## Begin work towards the ESAE
+## Begin work towards the Red Forest

 With a base understanding of tiers, administrators, unique passwords for computers and a brief definition of why a privileged access workstation is needed for Active Directory Security, it's time to start investing time into making changes in the environment.